Three decades of sea turtle conservation on Aruba

 Untitled design (20)

-3. Sea turtle rescue operations
+3. Sea turtle rescue

+Over the years, Turtugaruba has been involved in multiple sea turtle rescue operations.
 Nesting females can become disoriented by artificial lighting and lose their way back to the sea.
 In one instance, working alongside Aruba's Fire Department, our team successfully rescued a Green Turtle that had strayed far from the waterline.

 In another case on Eagle Beach, a nesting Leatherback became entangled in ropes used to moor jet skis in the water.
 Alerted by passersby, our team reached her in time and managed to free her safely.